 When a T&E or proposed species or designated or proposed critical habitat may be present in the action area, the Environmental Impact Analyst must evaluate the best available information and determine the proposed action's potential effects.
 The effects resulting from each component of the project must be considered when making an effect determination, as each component of a project may affect a T&E species differently.
-Common components of an Alaska Department of Transportation and Public Facilities (DOT&PF) project include, but are not limited to: earthwork (e.g., grading, cutting, or filling); vegetation removal or clearing: in-water work (e.g., culvert replacement or fill placement); and construction activities that considerably increase noise above background levels (e.g., blasting or pile driving).
+Common components of a DOT&PF project include, but are not limited to: earthwork (e.g., grading, cutting, or filling); vegetation removal or clearing; in-water work (e.g., culvert replacement or fill placement); construction activities that take place from a vessel; and construction activities that considerably increase noise above background levels (e.g., blasting near and/or within water or pile driving).

 In addition, the Environmental Impact Analyst must consider how proposed impact avoidance and minimization measures might change the impacts of the proposed action.
-Common avoidance and minimization measures include, but are not limited to: timing restrictions; exclusion zones; noise mitigation measures; and restoration of areas disturbed by the project (e.g., re-vegetation or removal of temporary fill).
+Common avoidance and minimization measures include but are not limited to: timing restrictions; exclusion zones; noise mitigation measures; and restoration of areas disturbed by the project (e.g., re-vegetation or removal of temporary fill).

-Analysis of the effects will result in one of three possible determinations: No Effect; May Affect, Not

-Likely to Adversely Affect; or May Affect, Likely to Adversely Affect.
+Analysis of the effects will result in one of three possible determinations: No Effect; May Affect, Not Likely to Adversely Affect; or May Affect, Likely to Adversely Affect.